 Researchers estimate that about 90 percent of the ocean's top predators have been lost in recent decades because of fishing, and many shark species are so overfished they are in danger of extinction.
 Though there hasn't been much fishing in the Pacific Remote Islands Monument region, researchers pushed for its protection to help keep major fishing from ever starting there.

-Sala and other scientists, such as Stuart Sandin of the Scripps Institution of Oceanography, began studying Kingman Reef and other nearby areas because without fishing or much pollution from humans, they thought the reefs would be especially healthy.
-That's exactly what they've found on expeditions over the past five years.
-The number of sharks is a key part of that, because sharks are essential for healthy reefs.
-For one thing, they eat the weaker and older adult fish, which guarantees the fish left are healthy and fit.
+Sala and other scientists, such as Stuart Sandin of the Scripps Institution of Oceanography, began studying Kingman Reef and other nearby areas because they thought the reefs would be especially healthy.
+And that's exactly what they've found on expeditions over the past five years.
+The number of sharks is a key part of that.
+After all, sharks are essential for healthy reefs.
+They eat the weaker and older adult fish, which guarantees that the remaining fish are healthy and fit.

-"The more time we spend out there, the more we realize this is how a coral reef should feel," says Sandin, sharks and all.
-He too was surrounded by sharks the fist time he dived in the region, but an even more memorable experience, he says, was diving at a reef with a very strong current and drifting with 15 grey reef sharks swimming between him and his dive partners.
-“They were enjoying the current as much as we were,” says Sandin, who compares sharks to playful dogs.
-As surprising as the sharks have been on dives, they've turned out to be an even bigger scientific surprise, and even something of a puzzle.
+"The more time we spend out there, the more we realize this is how a coral reef should feel," says Sandin.
+He too was surrounded by sharks the fist time he dived in the region.
+But even more memorable, he says, was diving at a reef with a very strong current and drifting with 15 grey reef sharks swimming between him and his dive partners.
+Those sharks “were enjoying the current as much as we were,” says Sandin, who compares sharks to playful dogs.
+As surprising as the sharks have been on dives, they've turned out to be an even bigger scientific surprise, and something of a puzzle.

-Whether working on land or in the ocean, ecologists, who study how animals and other organisms relate to each other, usually expect to find lots and lots of smaller animals and only a few top predators.
+Ecologists study how animals and other organisms relate to each other.
+Whether working on land or in the ocean, ecologists usually expect to find lots and lots of smaller animals and only a few top predators.
 That seems logical enough, because it takes lots of the little things to keep the bigger things fed.

-But the Sala team found just the opposite at Kingman.
-In fact, 80 percent of the total weight of animals on the reefs is large predators, and about half of that is sharks.
-In other words, if sharks were acting like the man-eaters many people think they are instead of like playful dogs, the scientists would have been in trouble when they were diving.
+But Sala's team found just the opposite at Kingman.
+In fact, large predators make up 80 percent of the total weight of animals on the reef.
+And about half of that is sharks.
+In other words, if sharks were acting like the man-eaters that many people think they are, instead of like playful dogs, the scientists would have been in trouble on their dives.

 Scientist Alan Friedlander of the U.S. Geological Survey takes notes while a gray reef shark in the background.

 The scientists are still working to figure out how there can be so many top predators.
-But they think that the smaller fish grow up especially fast, so that even if there aren't that many of the smaller fish around at one time, there are enough growing up over time to keep the long-lived top predators fed.
+But they think that the smaller fish grow up especially fast.
+So even if there aren't that many of the smaller fish around at one time, there are enough growing up over time to keep the long-lived top predators fed.